Understanding \&mut \&mut Reference

 Why is that a valid expression?

-.. is a shorthand for RangeFull.
+`..` is a shorthand for [`RangeFull`](https://doc.rust-lang.org/std/ops/struct.RangeFull.html).

-RangeFull has an implementation for SliceIndex<[u8]>.
+`RangeFull` has an implementation for [`SliceIndex<[u8]>`](https://doc.rust-lang.org/std/ops/struct.RangeFull.html#impl-SliceIndex%3C%5BT%5D%3E).

-With this blanket implementation, we get a IndexMut<RangeFull> for [u8], which provides
+With this [blanket implementation](https://doc.rust-lang.org/std/ops/trait.IndexMut.html#impl-IndexMut%3CI%3E-1), we get a `IndexMut<RangeFull> for [u8]`, which provides

 fn index_mut(&mut [u8], index: RangeFull) -> &mut [u8]

-Why double &mut?
+### Why double `&mut`?

-The double &mut really bothered me for a while, since the common case may only have one in it.
+The double `&mut` really bothered me for a while, since the common case may only have one in it.

 After I made it clear, I found it is actually a simple problem of type.
 Let's go back to the code above again, and locate the line of code which we have a problem with: